thzero/library_cli/README.md

   --number, --n <value> :: the number of ids to generate --long :: generates a long uuid
   --nano :: generates a nanoid
-  --length, --l :: length of a nanoid
-  --alphabet, --a :: alphabet for a nanoid
+  --length, --l :: length of a nanoid, default is 22 --alphabet, --a :: alphabet for a nanoid

 --updateversion :: updates the version